Check out our article about how to prepare for a phone interview.

 2. Prepare responses to common questions

-Don’t let yourself be taken by surprise.
-There are some questions you know you will be asked, so you should prepare your responses as best you can before the interview.
-You don’t want to come across as rehearsed, but you do get the added advantage of being out of sight, so you can use notes to help you while you respond on the phone.
+Don’t let yourself be taken by surprise because there are some questions you know you will be asked.
+Therefore, you should prepare your responses as best you can before the interview.
+However, you don’t want to come across as rehearsed.
+But, you do get the added advantage of being out of sight, so you can use notes to help you while you respond on the phone.

-“Tell me about yourself” or some similar introduction question is definitely going to come up, so make sure you have your elevator pitch ready.
-This should be a 1-2 minute high-level recap of who you are, starting with your education, moving through your experience and projects, and ending with a conclusion of yourself as you fit with the company’s mission and goals.
+“Tell me about yourself” or some similar introduction question is definitely going to come up.
+So, make sure you have your elevator pitch ready.
+This should be a 1-2 minute high-level recap of who you are.
+Start with your education, move through your experience and projects, and end with a conclusion of yourself as you fit with the company’s mission and goals.
 For a helpful elevator pitch template, check out our guide.

 You will likely also be asked how you find out about the role or the company.
-In this case, just tell them where you found the position, that you are excited about the opportunity, and why.
+In this case, just tell them where you found the position, that you are excited about the opportunity, and why you want to work there.
 You don’t need to overdo it, but you should be ready to tell them what excites you about their company.
-Maybe you are passionate about their mission, you love the technology they use, or you’re a big fan of their product – whatever it is, let them know.
+Maybe you are passionate about their mission, you love their technology, or you are a big fan of their product.
+Whatever it is, let them know.

-Some recruiters also ask about salary on this phone screen.
-We do not recommend ever giving a number or even a range because it can come back to bite you later in the process when you get to the offer stage.
-Negotiating a higher salary can compound to add hundreds of thousands of dollars to your salaries later in your career, so it is important to be smart.
+Some recruiters also ask about salary during the phone screen.
+We do not recommend ever giving a number or even a range.
+Why?
+It can come back to bite you later in the process when you get to the offer stage.
+Negotiating a higher salary can compound to add hundreds of thousands of dollars to your salaries later in your career.
+So, it is important to be smart.
 If they ask you about salary requirements on the phone interview, be polite but let them know you haven’t thought about it yet.
 You can also say, ““I’m not sure yet, I’ll need to do some research on industry standards first.”

 3. Plan where you will take the call (and make sure it’s quiet)

 People often forget to plan where they will actually take their phone interviews, which leads to stress and scrambling right before the call.
-You want to make sure you are somewhere quiet, where you have good reception.
+You want to make sure you are somewhere quiet and that you have good reception.
 It is often helpful to have a computer or notebook handy too so that you can take notes.